neuralaudio/neuralaudio.github.io/README.md

 Experimental results show the superiority of our proposed model over conventional approaches.

 ## Audio Samples
+Note: Encodec does not provide options for 9 kbps and 16 kbps.

 ### Bit-rate: 9 kbps
 <div class="row">